Running appears as a class of time within a Reason Report to highlight opportunities where the line is not performing at the desired speed.

 Given the fact that the Reason Report provides a summary of opportunities for the business, it may appear strange that Running appears as a class of time within this Report.

-However, if we take a deeper look at the OFS speedometer we can see that even within the dark green (normal running) range, there is opportunity for improvement.
+However, if we take a deeper look at the OFS speedometer we can see that even within the dark green (normal running) range, there is an opportunity for improvement.

-Lose Time: When the needle is within the dark green range but behind the desired speed (green triangle), this is counted as lost time as there is potential for the speed to be faster.
+Lost Time: When the needle is within the dark green range but behind the desired speed (green triangle), this is counted as lost time as there is potential for the speed to be faster.

 In conclusion, when trying to understand lost time within the context of Running, keep in mind the following:

-• If consistently running faster than expected, consider whether the rated speed needs to be adjusted i.e. increased
+- If consistently running faster than expected, consider whether the rated speed needs to be adjusted i.e. increased